Ihsan Nuri: Ottoman military career

 After he participated in the counterinsurgency operations in Albania, he was sent to Yemen and served there for 33 months.
 After returning from Yemen, he was appointed the aide-de-camp of Ottoman 93rd Infantry Regiment and was sent to Beyzon.
 In the early stage of the First World War, he was injured at Nerman and sent back to the rear area for treatment.
 On the way to Erzincan, he suffered from frostbite near Karaburun.
 After treatment in Erzincan, he was assigned to the Ottoman Ninth Army, and then appointed the member of the administration committee of Ozurgeti in Georgia, briefly occupied by the Turkish troops during the Caucasus Campaign of 1918 and served as the commander of the mobile gendarmerie of the town.
 After the First World War, he got in contact with the Society for the Rise of Kurdistan, who delivered him the task to establish relations amongst the Kurdish notables in area around Diarbakır, Siirt and Bitlis.
 He wrote an article about Woodrow Wilson's Fourteen Points, which was published on 30 March 1919 in the Jîn magazine.
 When he arrived at Trabzon, Rushdi Bey, who was the commander of the 9th Caucasian Division, sent him to Baku to meet authorities of the Red Army.
-He was a commander of the crushed Beytüssebab revolt in September 1924 in which he demanded other Kurdish tribal militiamen to support the uprising.
+He was a commander of the crushed Beytüşşebab rebellion in September 1924 in which he demanded other Kurdish tribal militiamen to support the uprising.
 He also supported the Sheikh Said rebellion in 1925 but did not take part in it in a leading position as he was in exile in Persia in February 1925.
 After the rebellion in Beytüssebap was subdued, the Turks intelligence undertook an attempt to portray Nuri as a Turkish spy to the British.
 But the British dismissed the attempt.

 Republic of Ararat

 Kurdish nationalists met in October 1927 and not only proclaimed the independence of Kurdistan, but also formed Xoybûn (Independence), a “supreme national organ … with full and exclusive national and international powers”.

 Cognizant of the need for a proper military structure, Xoybûn promoted Ihsan Nuri to general (pasha) and nominated him Commander-In-Chief of the Kurdish National Army.
-Ihsan Nuri, a former Kurdish member of the Young Turks.
+Ihsan Nuri was a former Kurdish member of the Young Turks.

 By 1928, Ihsan Nuri had assembled a small group of soldiers armed with modern weapons and trained in infantry tactics.
 This force initiated the Xoybûn revolt, marching towards Mount Ararat.
-Ihsan Nuri and his men not only achieved success in reaching Mount Ararat, but they were able to secure the towns of Bitlis, Van province, and most of the countryside around Lake Van, establishing a notable area of Kurdish resistance.
+Ihsan Nuri and his men not only achieved success in reaching Mount Ararat, but they were able to secure the regions of Bitlis, Van province, and most of the countryside around Lake Van, establishing a notable area of Kurdish resistance in the region.

-By the end of summer 1930, the Turkish air forces were bombing Kurdish positions around Mount Ararat from all directions.
-According to General Ihsan Nuri, the military superiority of Turkish air forces demoralized Kurds and led to their capitulation.
+By the end of summer 1930, the Turkish Air Force was bombing Kurdish rebel positions around Mount Ararat from all directions.
+According to General Ihsan Nuri, the military superiority of the Turkish forces and the air bombardment demoralized the Kurds and led to their eventual capitulation.